RITIK-coder-1/my-projects/02 - HTML + CSS + TAILWIND/NFT-Landing-page/README.md

-# NFT Website
+# Pixelab Website

 ## Overview

-This project is an NFT (Non-Fungible Token) website, created as a part of my milestone exam for PWSkills.
-Please note that this is not a real NFT marketplace but a student project.
+The Pixelab Website is a personal project created by RITIK as a showcase of my web development skills for the milestone exam conducted by PWSkills.
+It serves as a portfolio and a platform for creative works.
+Please note that this is not a professional website but a personal project.

 ## Features

-- **NFT Showcase:** The website displays a collection of NFT artworks, each with detailed information, including name, creator, and description.

-- **information:** It showcases different users, collections and reasons to work with the company.

-- **create and sell** You've got the liberty to create and sell your NFTS just with few simple steps by dropping your email.
+- **information:** This website shows the information related to the company, and how it helps you grow your startup.
+Different objectives have been listed down.

+- **Partners:** It showcases the people that are contributing the website along with their specified role.

+- **reviews:** Some of the users' testimonials have also been showcased.

+- **newsletter** There is a section where you can provide your email to get awesome newsletters every week.

 ## Usage

-- This website is a demonstration project created for my milestone exam.
-It showcases the design and basic functionality of an NFT marketplace.
+- This website is a personal project created to display my portfolio and share my creative work.
+It is not intended for commercial purposes.

+## SKILLS/TOOLS Involved:

+- HTML5, CSS3, TailwindCSS

 ## Installation

-- There is no need to install this project as it's a static website hosted for evaluation.
-Please note that it does not connect to the Ethereum blockchain for real transactions.
+- There is no need to install this project as it's a static website hosted for demonstration purposes.

 ## Credits

-- This project was created by RITIK for the milestone exam in PWSkills.
+- This project was created by RITIK as a web development project on the milestone exam by PWSkills.

 ## Contact

-- For any questions or feedback regarding this project, please contact: https://linktr.ee/RITIK_MAHAPATRA
+- Feel free to reach out to me if you have any questions or feedback regarding this project: https://linktr.ee/RITIK_MAHAPATRA